Whether on the street or track, how beneficial are frame sliders for your motorcycle?

 Protecting your bike

 Motorcycles alone lie fairly flat on their sides.
 The more surface area on the ground, the better their ability to slow down in the case of a crash.
-The necessary damage that a motorcycle's body and chassis would have to undergo to slowdown however can be devastating.
+The necessary damage that a motorcycle's body and chassis would have to undergo to come to a complete stop however can be devastating.

-Slider are mounted on strategic points across a bike's frame.
-Sliders themselves are designed to disperse the impact of drops and crashes throughout the frame and solid areas of a bike such as the engine department.
+Slider are mounted on strategic points across a bike's frame and are designed to disperse the impact of drops and crashes throughout the frame and solid areas of a bike such as the engine department.

 Well designed and motorcycle specific sliders will raise a bike far enough to protect crucial components such as the chassis and internals while maintaining the bike as low as possible to avoid its tendency to flip and roll.